 Yet, as YouTuber Tree of Logic discovered, the Social Autopsy website was still taking names by October 23, 2017:

-And YouTuber Suit Yourself answered the “splash page” question on October 25, 2017 by revealing a public database of submitted persons:
+And YouTuber Suit Yourself answered the “splash page” question on October 25, 2017 by revealing a public database of submitted persons [UPDATE: Suit Yourself’s video has since been removed, as you can see.]:

 Since then, the Social Autopsy site has finally been removed.
 Yet, Red Pill Black remains dead-set on her narrative, which is: What you just saw is “misinformation,” Social Autopsy was a non-functional “splash page,” and anyone who criticizes her is a “fake conservative.”